BlessedBenny/RepoBenny/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-* Personal IP Address
+* Private/Personal IP Address

 Machines within the network can only be accessed by SSH.
-* The ELK-Server is only accessible by SSH from the JumpBox via web access from your Personal IP Address.
+* The ELK-Server is only accessible by SSH from the JumpBox via web access from your Private/Personal IP Address.

 A summary of the access policies in place can be found in the table below.